bump-sh/docs/src/_guides/bump-sh-tutorials/mock-server-with-beeceptor.md

 }
 ```

 The cart is simulated entirely in-memory.
-Each `POST` adds to the cart; each `GET` returns the full list.
+Each `POST` adds to the cart, and each `GET` returns the full list.

-Stateful mocks turn the mock server from a “static response generator” into a "simulation platform"!
-The API stakeholders have life like server.
-You can build full test workflows, mimic backend services, and let teams explore real behavior — before writing a single backend line.
+Stateful mocks turn the mock server into a simulation platform.
+This allows API stakeholders to have a realistic server.
+You can build full test workflows, mimic backend services, and let teams explore real behavior — before writing a single line of backend code.

 ---

-Mocking today is about realism and developer speed, not just about sending 200 OKs with dummy JSON.
-How fast all the stakeholders are enabled is a key success metric for Developer Experience (DX).
-If you're looking to improve developer onboarding, shift QA left, or remove test dependency bottlenecks, consider adding a intelligent mock server in your API documentation.
-This is radically simple yet powerful solution, without managing infra, writing scripts, or defining examples by hand.
+Mocking is about realism and developer speed, not just sending  `200 OK` with dummy JSON.
+Enabling stakeholders quickly is a key success metric for Developer Experience (DX).
+If you're looking to improve developer onboarding, shift QA left, or remove test dependency bottlenecks, consider adding a mock server to your API documentation.
+This is a simple yet powerful solution that doesn't require managing infrastructure, writing scripts, or defining examples by hand.